ninaleo/ransut-core/docs/20-Requirement-management/wide-requirement-specification.md

 | BUSINESS-REQ-0001 |  Registration as a new user should be easy for old users, because is's our user focus group 35% |
 | BUSINESS-REQ-0002 | ... |

-## Customer Storys as background information
+## Customer story's as background information

->During requirement gatheringphase for a service/solution it is a good practice to do some interview among possible users and other stakeholders.
-Gathering some knowledge among this group will help to understand basic need of different user groups.
-It's important to understand in early phase how the person / stakeholder benefits or uses the solution/service in future.
+>During requirement gathering process it's a good practice to do some interviewing among possible service users and importanto stakeholders.
+Gathering some information of different users will help to understand how service should be designed to fit a purpose.
+This information is valuable to understand in how the person/stakeholder benefits of solution/service in future.
 This process could be written as a customer story.
 Try to write a story from the perspective of the selected profile/stakeholder (other profiles / stakeholders may appear in the story).
 It is convenient to refer to previously created [Profile] descriptions as as a back ground of the story.

 **Example of end use/customer story**